-Google Object Detection API (combined with DeepSORT tracking)

-- Demonstrated here in the case study to be a powerful and versatile option for detecting and counting aquatic life. - Can be trained on almost any subject with enough training data. - Feature detection model can be chosen to suit the task at hand. - Requires knowledge of Python scripting and familiarity with the TensorFlow library to implement.

-• On its own it is a bare-bones package aimed at computer vision researchers.
+Google (Object Detection API (combined with DeepSORT tracking) Pros Demonstrated here in the case study to be a powerful and versatile option for detecting and counting aquatic life.
+Can be trained on almost any subject with enough training data.
+Feature detection model can be chosen to suit the task at hand.
+Cons Requires knowledge of Python scripting and familiarity with the TensorFlow library to implement.
+On its own it is a bare-bones package aimed at computer vision researchers.
 It is not suitable for people unfamiliar with the training and implementing neural networks.

-- As with the working pipeline presented in this case study, the process for training and executing the networks can be extracted out into simple steps. - Additional work could be put in to create a user-friendly front end to simplify the process.
+Work Required As with the working pipeline presented in this case study, the process for training and executing the networks can be extracted out into simple steps.
+Additional work could be put in to create a user-friendly front end to simplify the process.

-VIAME (Video and Image Analytics for a Marine Environment)

-• Has lots of functionality in regards to computer vision technology, including the ability to track and count species in video.

-- It is aimed towards marine scientists and the problems they would encounter with visual data. - Allows for a modular approach to customise your own solution. - Installation is not straight forward.
-Obtaining a version was not possible in the time frame of this project.

-- From the tutorial videos it contains, the interface looks very dense and not necessarily user-friendly for people unfamiliar with computer vision technologies. - It appears to only contain a single type of CNN to work with out of the box.
-It may be possible to include more through the modular framework but it is unclear.

-- Assistance from developers would be required to setup and configure the software. - Required This would involve training and instruction on how to use the various features that it contains.
+Has ots of functionality in regards to computer vision technology, inclue Pros • It is a enco • Allow imed towards marine scientists and the problems they would unter with visual data. /s for a modular approach to customise your own solution.
+Instaposs From and resident of the second seco llation is not straight forward.
+Obtaining a version was not ible in the time frame of this project.
+In the tutorial videos it contains, the interface looks very dense not necessarily user-friendly for people unfamiliar with computer in technologies.
+Dears to only contain a single type of CNN to work with out of the lt may be possible to include more through the modular ework but it is unclear.
+Assist the s Required This featured stance from developers would be required to setup and configure oftware. would involve training and instruction on how to use the various res that it contains.

-CoralNet

-- Contains a powerful CNN backend to assist in automatically detecting coral in images. - Can upload your images for processing to enable public sharing of data.

-Specialised for reefs and surface biological growths, not compatible with detection and tracking algorithms.
+CoralNe et Pros • Contains a powerful CNN backend to assist in automatically detecting coral in images.
+Can upload your images for processing to enable public sharing of data.
+Cons • Specialised for reefs and surface biological growths, not compatible with detection and tracking algorithms.